ColbyTodd/Mastermind-Solver/README.md

 2. Run core.py

 ## To Do
-- [ ] Create functionality to allow solving of puzzles
+- [x] Create functionality to allow solving of puzzles
+- [ ] Find out where the program is cheating
 - [ ] Create lookahead functionality
 - [ ] Optimize as much as possible